 The Master’s thesis is the critical and final test of this programme.
-It is supervised by staff members who are senior fellows in the various research programmes within the Social and Behavioural Sciences.
-Writing the Master’s thesis completes the empirical cycle and constitutes the final test of your academic skills, theoretical, conceptual and anthropological knowledge, ethical responsibility, scientific integrity, methodological training and ethnographic research capabilities.
+Research-active staff members who have exciting research and publication agendas supervise your research.
+Writing the master’s thesis completes the empirical cycle and constitutes the final test of your academic skills, theoretical, conceptual and anthropological knowledge, ethical responsibility, scientific integrity, methodological training and ethnographic research capabilities.

 You demonstrate your ability to formulate an innovative research question that addresses a major anthropological debate or opens up a new area of scientific inquiry, to find a suitable field site, to select the most appropriate field method to gather data, to use current anthropological theories to analyse the data, and to write a scientific text that communicates the research findings to an academic audience.
 In addition, you write a summary of the research outcomes for a general public.